Composite View Pattern in Java: Enhancing UI Consistency Across Applications

 The primary goal of the Composite View design pattern is to compose objects into tree structures to represent part-whole hierarchies.
-This allows clients to treat individual objects and compositions of objects uniformly, simplifying the management of complex structures.
+This allows clients to treat individual objects and compositions of objects uniformly, simplifying the management of complex hierarchical views.

 A news site wants to display the current date and news to different users based on that user's preferences.
 The news site will substitute in different news feed components depending on the user's interest, defaulting to local news.